 Clifford’s Barber Shop, Southchurch Road, Southend-on-Sea, SS1 2PU (01702 463932): Guys, do you need your hair cut or beard trimmed?
 Head to Clifford’s for a bit of a manly pamper.
 Owner Nickiey is super dog-friendly and even has a stash of Bonios tucked away as a treat for visiting pups.
 Resident doggo Stella loves making new four-legged friends, too, and is always up for a play.

-Sara’s Tea Garden, 64 High Street, Leigh-on-Sea, SS9 2EP (01702 477315): Set among the cobbled streets of Old Leigh, this traditional tea garden can’t get enough of dogs.
-There’s a separate doggy menu and if you pick up a Doggy Loyalty Card, you can redeem stamps for sausages.
+Sara’s Tea Garden, 64 High Street, Leigh-on-Sea, SS9 2EP (01702 477315): Set among the cobbled streets of Old Leigh, this traditional tea garden has a separate doggy menu and if you pick up a Loyalty Card, you can redeem stamps for sausages.
 Make sure you snap a picture of your pup and upload it to the cafe’s Doggy Gallery for the chance to win a monthly prize.
 Ernie’s on there – can you find him?

 Ye Olde Smack, 7 High Street, Leigh-on-Sea, SS9 2EN (01702 476765): Humans are almost outnumbered by dogs at this pub, especially at weekends.
 In fact, if you drink in here and don’t have a four-legged friend in tow, you’ll look seriously out of place.
 Dogs are everywhere at “the Smack”, which makes for a really friendly, laid-back vibe.
 Bag an outdoor table overlooking the River Thames if you can.

-ATTIC, 48 Eastern Esplanade, Southend-on-Sea, SS1 2ES (01702 468321): This nautical-themed tea room is right on the seafront, but in the quieter part of Southend, past the arcades and attractions.
+ATTIC, 48 Eastern Esplanade, Southend-on-Sea, SS1 2ES (01702 468321): This nautical-themed tea room is right on the seafront, past the arcades and attractions.
 Staffed by people with special needs, the cafe’s name is an abbreviation of “All The Tea In China” but they do a mean coffee too (and lovely, locally-sourced breakfasts).
-Dogs are very welcome – as long as they get on with resident dachshund diva, Miss Bassey!
+Dogs are welcome – as long as they get on with resident dachshund diva, Miss Bassey!

 The Castle Inn, 181 Little Wakering Road, Little Wakering, SS3 0JW (01702 216521): Recently refurbished, this traditional village pub allows dogs in the bar area and snug, but not in the main restaurant.
 The Castle serves pub classics such as liver and bacon and steak and ale pie and there’s also a decent beer garden, where you’ll find the Dough Boys cooking up fresh wood-fired pizza.